I pulled back the curtains just as the white Pathfinder swerved sharply through the black gate and came to an abrupt stop in front of the duplex.

 We made passionate love that afternoon.

-Five minutes later, I laid on my back, staring at the ceiling pushing away the guilt.
+Five minutes later, I laid on my back, staring at the ceiling and pushing away the guilt.
 I could hear my mother say, ‘Tope, but you promised to keep your virginity till your wedding night.’

 He said he will marry me, I defended myself.
 I sat up and looked at Jerry.
 He was snoring.
 Quietly I dressed up and walked out of the room.